-To claim a person as a dependent for federal purposes, you must meet the following 5 tests:
+To claim a qualifying relative as a dependent for federal purposes, you must meet the following 5 tests:

 - 1. Relationship Test.
-The person must be either your relative or have lived in your home as a family member all year.
-If the person is not your relative, the relationship must not be in violation of local law. - 2.
+The person must be either your relative or have lived in your home as a family member all year. - 2.
 Joint Return Test.
 If the person is married, he or she cannot file a joint federal return.
 But the person can file a joint federal return is filed only as a claim for refund and no tax liability would exist for either spouse if they had filed separate returns. - 3.
 Citizen or Resident Test.
 The person must be a U.S. citizen or resident alien, or a resident of Canada or Mexico.
 There is an exception for certain adopted children. - 4.
 Income Test.
-The person's gross income must be less than \$3,100.
-But your child's gross income can be \$3,100 or more if the child was either under age 19 at the end of 2004 or under age 24 at the end of 2004 and was a student. - 5.
+The person's gross income must be less than \$3,200. - 5.
 Support Test.
-You must have provided over half of the person's total support in 2004.
-But there are two exceptions to this test: one for children of divorced or separated parents and one for persons supported by two or more taxpayers.
+You must have provided over half of the person's total support in 2005.